kleene-project/docs/building/dockerfile_best-practices.md

 In the example above this build step succeeds and produces a new image so long as the `wc -l` command succeeds, even if the `fetch` command fails.

-If you want the command to fail due to an error at any stage in the pipe, prepend `set -o pipefail &&` to ensure that an unexpected error prevents the build from inadvertently succeeding.
+To make the command fail due to an error at any stage in the pipe, prepend `set -o pipefail &&` to ensure that an unexpected error prevents the build from inadvertently succeeding.
 For example: